devJSQ/shopping-cart-project/README.md

      * removeProduct(): Removes the node containing the given `Product` object from the linked list if it exists.
      * displayProducts(): Iterates over the linked list and prints the name and price of each product.
 If the cart is empty (head is None), display a message indicating that it is empty.
-     * calculatetotalPrice(): Traversing the linked list, sums up the prices of the products, and returns the total price.
+     * calculateTotalPrice(): Traversing the linked list, sums up the prices of the products, and returns the total price.

   4. Test the functionality.